Derrick White: San Antonio Spurs (2017–2022)

 White was one of 60 NBA prospects invited to the 2017 NBA draft combine.
 He was one of only 15 combine invitees who had not been Rivals top-150 prospects in high school, and one of only three who did not sign with Division I programs out of high school.
 In addition, according to Yahoo!
 Sports writer Jeff Eisenberg, White was also "the only one who will use part of his first NBA contract to pay off student loans he accumulated paying for tuition at UCCS as a freshman."

 The San Antonio Spurs drafted White with the 29th pick of the 2017 NBA draft.
 He was later included in the Spurs' 2017 NBA Summer League roster.
 On July 6, 2017, White signed with the Spurs.

 On October 18, 2017, White made his NBA debut, coming off the bench in a 107–99 victory over the Minnesota Timberwolves, yet he recorded no statistics.
-On October 31, White was sent along with Dāvis Bertāns to the Austin Spurs of the NBA G League.
+On October 31, White and Dāvis Bertāns were sent to the Austin Spurs of the NBA G League.
 White suffered a fractured wrist during a G League game against the Texas Legends.
-He was then recalled to San Antonio several days later.
+He was later recalled to San Antonio.
 On March 12, 2018, White scored a career-high 14 points along with four rebounds, an assist, and a block in a 109–93 loss to the Houston Rockets.

 On April 14, 2018, White made his NBA playoffs debut, coming off the bench with seven points, an assist, a steal, and a block in a 113–92 loss to the Golden State Warriors in Game 1 of the series.

 On October 12, 2018, White was revealed to have a left plantar fascia tear.
 On November 7, he made his season debut, recording a rebound and three assists in a 95–88 loss to the Miami Heat.
 On December 31, White scored a career-high 22 points with three rebounds, three assists, two blocks, and a steal in a 120–111 victory over the Boston Celtics.
 On January 10, 2019, he scored another career-high 23 points with eight assists, five rebounds, two steals, and a block in a 154–147 double-overtime victory over the Oklahoma City Thunder.
 On January 31 against the Brooklyn Nets, White recorded a then-career-high 26 points as the Spurs won 117–114.
 On April 18 against the Denver Nuggets, he recorded a then-playoff career-high of 36 points to give San Antonio a 2–1 lead in the first round of the 2019 playoffs.

 On December 21, 2020, the Spurs announced that they had signed White to a reported four-year, $73 million rookie-scale extension.
 On April 1, 2021, against the Atlanta Hawks, he hit a career-high seven three-pointers and finished the 134–129 double-overtime loss with 29 points, three assists, two blocks, and a rebound.